DragonBox/u3d/LOG_RULES.md

 ## II - Phases

-### A - Phased behaviour of the analyzer
+### A - Phased behaviour of the prettifier

 As Unity usually goes through different phases during running, compilation or whichever action you want it to perform, the information (and its processing) that it will output will most likely be dependent on the action being performed.
-Therefore, our log analyzer behaves in a phased fashion.
+Therefore, our log prettifier behaves in a phased fashion.
 It has an inner memory keeping track of the active 'phase' Unity is going through, the ruleset it applies depends on it.

 A phase is started when a given pattern is encountered in the logs, and ends in two different ways: either a terminating pattern is met, or another phase starts.